FanAttic-dev/dp_autocam/README.md

 # Autocam

 Autocam is an automatic virtual cameraman.
-The input is a wide-angle recording of a soccer match containing the full pitch.
-Autocam automatically finds the interesting region of each frame, crops it so that it emulates pan-tilt-zoom of a camera on a tripod, and finally exports it as a new video.
+The input is a wide-angle rectilinear video of a soccer match containing the full pitch.
+Autocam automatically finds the interesting region of each frame, crops it so that it emulates the pan-tilt-zoom (PTZ) of a camera on a tripod, and finally exports it as a new video.

+The system was developed as a part of a [diploma thesis](https://is.muni.cz/th/l78dh/?lang=en) by Attila Zsíros in 2023.

 ![Title main](assets/images/title_main.png)